Almoe099/TravelAI/README.md

 - **bcrypt**: A powerful library for hashing and securing user passwords.

 ## Core Features
----

 ### User Authentication System
----

-**Objective**: To implement a secure and efficient user authentication system that protects user data and provides a seamless user experience.
+Secure and efficient user authentication is critical for protecting user data and providing a seamless experience.

 **Implementation Overview**:
 - Utilized JWT for secure token-based authentication.